Larikk/TTS-YGO/pack-logic-doc.md

 See BP02 in pack-logic/battle-packs for an example which filters the Mosaic Rare rarity from cards that have another rarity besides this one.

-#### findAll()
-The extractor usually stops after the first hit.
-This setting makes him return all hits.

 #### build(spawner)
 Take the PackGenerator object as parameter.
 Sets some internal fields that are necessary for the extraction.